Not a Retailer? Learn what emails you should send

 Don’t have varied email campaigns to reach out to customers.
 Chalk out clearly and precisely the aim of email campaigns to your target audience.
 Each mail should motivate the customer to visit your website or blog.
 Multiple touch points and messages confuse the reader.
 Repetitive emails with the same message just clog your customer’s inbox.
 Limit your emails and let the content be simple and minimal.

 The below email is from Anjali Mukerjee who is a famous nutritionist.
 In this mailer the aim is specific and the content is simple.
 It talks only about few tips on maintaining a healthy diet and shedding few kilos.
 She doesn’t talk about anything else in the email.

-Personalizing is the buzz word in the email marketing industry today.
-Imagine you are a fan of Hunter Hayes, the songwriter and multi-instrumentalist.
-As a fan you signed from your social identity to his website.
-At this point, you are asked your birthday.
+Personalizing is the buzzword in the email marketing industry today.
+Imagine you are a fan of Hunter Hayes, the songwriter, and multi-instrumentalist.
+As a fan, you signed from your social identity to his website.
+At this point, you are asked for your birthday.
 This information is stored and passed to the email marketing platform and when it’s your birthday you get this below mail that offers a cool 15% discount if you purchase from his online store.

 Focus on customer choice:

 In the service industry the better connect you establish with your customers by knowing them, the longer will be the association.
 Know what are their choices and preferences.
 If you are running a chain of hotels try to find out how often your customer travels out of the city.
 Which places he/she travels to?
 Use the information you have with you about the customer to send emails at the right time.